 ABOUT BUSINESS CLIMATE LEADERS

-Business Climate Leaders (BCL) is a project of Citizens' Climate Lobby (CCL), a global NGO with over 60,000 volunteer members organized into nearly 400 local chapters.
-BCL is a fast-growing group of skilled CCL volunteers who are engaging major American businesses and business organizations in effective non-partisan climate advocacy.
+Business Climate Leaders (BCL) is a project of Citizens' Climate Lobby (CCL), a global NGO, is a fast-growing group of skilled CCL volunteers who are engaging major American businesses and business organizations in effective non-partisan climate advocacy.

 BCL volunteers work directly with company leaders to craft strategies for engaging in climate advocacy.
 Because CCL chapters cover every Congressional district, we offer unique opportunities for community-based climate advocacy.